Safety on the farm

 Gas safety on farms and rural properties

-Gas is used on farms for domestic purposes such as cooking, hot water and heating.
-It is also used for other specialist purposes, such as cutting, brazing, crop drying and weed control.
+For domestic purposes such as cooking, hot water and heating, gas is used on farms.
+It is also used for other special purposes, such as cutting, brazing, crop drying and weed control.

-Farms may also have larger storage requirements for LP Gas and thus additional safety considerations.
+Farms may also have larger storage requirements for LP Gas, creating further safety considerations.

-In addition to observing safe handling and storage requirements of gas, farm owners, managers and workers must know where any pipeline easements are on the property prior to fencing or excavating.
-Before undertaking any type of digging activity, contact the Dial Before You Dig information line or call Dial Before You Dig on 1100.
-You can also check out ESV’s Dial Before You Dig campaign.
+In addition to observing safe handling and storage requirements of gas, farm owners, managers and workers must know where any pipeline easements are on the property before fencing or excavating.
+Before undertaking any type of digging activity, contact Before You Dig .

 Using LP Gas on farms